JonasToth/HighIntegrityTooling/DONE.md

 - readability-braces-around-statements
 - hicpp-braces-around-statements

+#### 6.1.2 Explicitly cover all paths through multi-way selection statements
+- -Wswitch
+- hicpp-multiway-paths-covered

+#### 6.1.3 Ensure that a non-empty case statement block does not fall through to the next label
+- -Wimplicit-fallthrough

 #### 6.2.1 Implement a loop that only uses element values as a range-based loop
 - modernize-loop-convert